frankdean/trip-server/README.md

 ensure that all of the `yarn` installed binaries are compatible with the VM's operating system.
 Similarly, you may need to remove and re-create this folder if you choose to run the trip server directly on the local guest machine.

+Should you need it, e.g. for running a GUI in Vagrant, the `vagrant` user's default password is `vagrant`.

 Rendering of map tiles is disabled by default, in order to respect [OpenStreetMap's][OpenStreetMap] [Tile Usage Policy][].
 You will need to